ARAldhafeeri/MeridianDB/README.md

 ## 📦 Pre-installation

-MeridianDB leverages queues to minimize **write-on-read** overhead when updating both temporal and behavioral feature events.
+MeridianDB leverages queues to minimize **write-on-read** overhead when updating temporal features for each memory.
 We provide a lightweight distributed queue implementation using Cloudflare Workers:
 👉 [cfw-poor-man-queue](https://github.com/ARAldhafeeri/cfw-poor-man-queue)